GIMP: GIMP's mascot Wilber

-Wilber, the official mascot of GIMP, was created using GIMP by Tuomas Kuosmanen, known as tigert, on 25 September 1997.
+Tuomas Kuosmanen, also known as tigert, created Wilber the official mascot of GIMP.
+Wilber was created using GIMP on 25 September 1997.

-Over time, other GIMP developers contributed additional accessories for Wilber, which are included in the Wilber Construction Kit.
+GIMP developers contributed additional accessories for Wilber, including in the Wilber Construction Kit.
 The kit is available in GIMP's source code at /docs/Wilber_Construction_Kit.xcf.gz.

 Development

-GIMP is primarily developed by volunteers as a free and open source software project associated with both the GNU and GNOME projects.
-Development takes place in a public git source code repository, on public mailing lists and in public chat channels on the GIMPNET IRC network.
+GIMP is primarily developed by volunteers.
+GIMP is as a free and open source software project, associated with both the GNU and GNOME projects.
+The development of GIMP occurs in a public git source code repository.
+Developers communicate on public mailing lists and in public IRC chat channels on the GIMPNET network.

-New features are held in public separate source code branches and merged into the main (or development) branch when the GIMP team is sure they won't damage existing functions.
-Sometimes this means that features that appear complete do not get merged or take months or years before they become available in GIMP.
+Features are developed in public source code repositories.
+The GIMP team keeps new features in separate branches and later merged them into the main development branch after the team are confident new changes won't damage existing functions.
+This approach means that features do not always get merged or that features can take months or years before they become available in GIMP.

-GIMP itself is released as source code.
-After a source code release, installers and packages are made for different operating systems by parties who might not be in contact with the maintainers of GIMP.

-The version number used in GIMP is expressed in a major-minor-micro format, with each number carrying a specific meaning: the first (major) number is incremented only for major developments (and is currently 3).
-The second (minor) number is incremented with each release of new features, with odd numbers reserved for in-progress development versions and even numbers assigned to stable releases; the third (micro) number is incremented before and after each release (resulting in even numbers for releases, and odd numbers for development snapshots) with any bug fixes subsequently applied and released for a stable version.